telerik/xaml-docs/controls/raddiagram/features/printing.md

 * __BackgroundPageGrid.LineStrokeThickness__ - this property is of type __double__ and it gets or sets the thickness of the lines that visualize the pages.

 >tip The __BackgroundPageGrid__ attached properties are defined in the __Telerik.Windows.Controls.Diagrams.Primitives__ namespace.
-This is why in order to use them you need to add a using statement for that namespace in code-behind or define an alias in XAML: `xmlns:primitives="clr-namespace:Telerik.Windows.Controls.Diagrams.Primitives;assembly=Telerik.Windows.Controls.Diagrams".`
+This is why in order to use them you need to add a using statement for that namespace in code-behind or define an alias in XAML: `xmlns:primitives="clr-namespace:Telerik.Windows.Controls.Diagrams.Primitives;assembly=Telerik.Windows.Controls.Diagrams"`

 The default look and size of the page preview canvas is demonstrated in the next snapshot: